ddottyler/Bookmarks/README.md

 \c bookmark_manager;
 ```

-4. Run the query we have saved in the file
+4. Run the query we have saved in the file to create the bookmarks table

 ```sh
 01_create_bookmarks_table.sql